 We sing for the pure enjoyment of singing.
-Currently we are eleven male vocalists – five tenors and six bass – who have been individual members of various choirs throughout our busy lives until we came together eight years ago to form a singing group that specializes in music from the 1960s era (the Swinging Sixties).
+Currently we are ten male vocalists – five tenors and five bass – who have been individual members of various choirs throughout our busy lives until we came together eight years ago to form a singing group that specializes in music from the 1960s era (the Swinging Sixties).

 We select music from the huge range of material that we heard during our youth – or perhaps it was yesterday on Radio 2?
 Our aim is to reproduce the authentic sounds of the original recordings along with instrumental backing from guitar and light percussion.
 The formula appears to be working; for each of the last three years we have been requested to perform at around 40 concerts (we call them ‘gigs’ to make us feel like a real Sixties group!).

 The members of the group live in Chippenham, Wiltshire or the surrounding villages.
 The majority of our performances raise funds for a local charity that organizes holiday activities for children with special needs; all profits from our three CD recordings have been also dedicated to that charity.
 At our AGM in July 2016 our treasurer announced we had succeeded in raising £13,000 for the charity over the last seven years.

 The following YouTube video introduces each of the singers; if the names of the singers are not displayed in the video then ensure you select the ‘CC’ playback option (bottom right) in the video pane:-

 This video includes our bass singer Dave Hackett who sadly died on 21st November 2017.